facebookresearch/video_rep_learning/README.md

 # MV-Former

-This is the code for MV-Former (Multi-entity Video Transformer) for self-supervised fine-grained video representation learning.
+This is the code for MV-Former (Multi-entity Video Transformer) from "Multi-entity Video Transformers For Fine-Grained Video Representation Learning" (https://arxiv.org/abs/2311.10873).

 This code is forked from the Contrastive Action Representation Learning (CARL) codebase (https://github.com/minghchen/CARL_code).